Publishing

 Version Description

-This will allow a version description to be included in order to indicate what was updated and why the page is being published.
+This will allow a version description to be included in order to indicate what was updated and why the page is being published for internal purposes.
 This can also be used after a page has been reverted to a previous version.

 Screenshot of the Version Description section of the Final Check window in the Omni CMS.